vieraboschkova/contracts-dashboard/README.md

 # Features/ Fixes To Be Implemented

 * Typescript
-* React-query
+* React-query or react-router instead of fetch API
 * Form validation on the client side
-* Cleanup
-* Refactor in the contract/:id route
+* Context to store initial data
-* Tests
+* Tests for server side